 Medications the patient is buying over the counter (often referred to as ‘OTC’)

 Any compliance issues (e.g. if the patient is prescribed something but actually has chosen not to take it)

 Family history (FHx)

-Document any diseases that run in a patient’s family (generally the focus should be on first degree relatives).
+The familyhistory section is where you document any diseases that runin a patient’s family (generally the focus should be on first-degree relatives).

 Social history (SHx)

 The socialhistory section is where you document the various social aspects of the patient’s life that may be relevant to their condition (e.g. health risk factors) and their safety at home.